2018-2019 Undergraduate & Graduate Catalog

 To remain in good standing in the Meijer Honors College, a student must maintain a 3.2 grade point average.
 Failure to do so will result in the student being placed on probationary status and given two consecutive semesters to bring his or her GPA back up to a 3.2.
 Honors courses may be repeated only with the consent of both the director and the faculty member involved.
 Students may voluntarily withdraw from honors but will be responsible for completing the regular General Education Program of the university if they do so.

 Learning and Living Community

 One of the hallmarks of the Meijer Honors College is its rich learning and living community.
-For this reason, honors students-especially freshmen-are encouraged to live in one of the two Honors housing centers, so that they strengthen the bonds of community and reinforce each others' commitment to academic excellence.
+For this reason, honors students-especially incoming students-are encouraged to live in one of the two honors housing centers, so that they strengthen the bonds of community and reinforce each other's commitment to academic excellence.

 The Glenn A. Niemeyer Learning and Living Center is a state-of-the-art residential and academic center with two and four bedroom apartments, lounges, study areas, and a computer lab.
 Most honors classrooms are also in the building.

 The Holton-Hooker Learning and Living Center is a new residential and academic center which provides optimal housing for first-year honors students because it builds rich and deep community.

 There is no accrediting body for honors, though the National Collegiate Honors Council sets guidelines and offers resources for honors programs.
 Grand Valley is an active member of the National Collegiate Honors Council.